-According to a study in 2011, individuals who used S.M.A.R.T. techniques became able to complete tasks earlier and with more enjoyment.
+According to a study, individuals who used S.M.A.R.T. techniques could complete tasks earlier and with more enjoyment.

 They were also able to revise their goals in keeping with evolving information, saw better results in team members’ performance, and produced higher quality work.

 If improving the efficiency, effectiveness, and quality of your employee training is your goal, then S.M.A.R.T. techniques can help you achieve these results.

 If you have ideas S.M.A.R.T. that might be helpful to readers, share them in the comments section below.
 Thanks!